Scientists Discover “Significant” Coronavirus Mutation Suggesting Threat to Availability of Vaccines

 The research team studied a strain of the COVID-19 virus they isolated from a sample collected in India in January.
 In their analysis, they found a mutation that made the pathogen less capable of binding to a receptor on human cells.

-Specifically, the mutation led to the weaker binding capability to the ACE2 receptor.
+Specifically, the mutation led to a weaker binding capability to the ACE2 receptor.
 ACE2 is an enzyme present in the lungs of humans.

 This finding is worrying.
 It suggests that the ongoing search for a vaccine may become “futile.”
 According to the researchers, this is especially so if more mutations are detected.